 Users should be aware that their browser may track storage usage patterns and that malicious browser extensions could potentially access stored data.
 This is another reason why sensitive information should be encrypted before storage, even in local storage.

-Secure Implementation Best Practices
+Secure Local Storage Implementation Best Practices

 Implementing secure text storage using browser local storage requires careful attention to security practices, data encryption, and user experience considerations.
 Following these best practices can help mitigate security risks while maintaining the benefits of client-side storage.